Health Sciences and the Test of Essential Academic Skills (TEAS): Remote Test Option

 - Thursday, 1 PM: Proctored Exam

 The current ATI Remote Testing option is $82.
+Do NOT schedule a remote restest through the ATI site linked to EFSC if it will be a repeat attempt that's less than 12-months since your last attempt under EFSC.
 Students must adhere to third-party vendor cancellation and refund policies and are responsible for ensuring their devices meet minimum technical requirements.

 EFSC will test students who have active student status and who are applying to EFSC Nursing or Health Science programs.